CSCI4100U/lab-extending-DavidHTwastaken/twitter_clone_extended/README.md

 - (done) Clicking the button next to the time string should provide a small popup that asks the user if they wish to hide the tweet.
 If they do so, the tweet should disappear from the feed.

-- (2 mark) Clicking the speech bubble should provide the opportunity to reply to a tweet.
+- (done) Clicking the speech bubble should provide the opportunity to reply to a tweet.
 This should take the user to a new page where they can write a new tweet.
 If a tweet is submitted, it should appear in the feed directly below the original tweet, and increase the number of comments by 1.

 - (done) Clicking the bookmark button should set the tweet to be a favorited tweet.
 Favorited tweets will always appear at the top of the feed, with any replies directly below them.
 Clicking the bookmark button a second time should cause the tweet to no longer be favorited.